 This course covers the cells, tissues, organs, and systems in a healthy human body.
 It also discusses how these components work together to maintain homeostasis, which is the stable internal environment needed for cells to function correctly.

-Skills Gained: Students learn how the body works and the impact of diseases on the body’s systems.
-They also learn to use accurate medical terminology to describe their patients’ conditions.
+Skills Gained: Students learn how the body works and the impact of diseases on the body's systems.
+They also learn to use accurate medical terminology to describe conditions.

-Students study some of the more commonly used medications, including how they affect the body and treat illness and disease.
+Students study some of the more commonly used medications, including how they affect the body and treat diseases.
 Topics include drug actions and interactions, how the body processes drugs, and drug classifications.

-Skills Gained: Students learn how the body absorbs pharmaceuticals and why it’s important to administer these drugs properly.
-They also learn how to educate patients about their medication.
+Skills Gained: Students learn how the body absorbs pharmaceuticals and why it's important to administer these drugs properly.
+They also learn how to educate patients about their medications.

 This course focuses on the basics of healthy nutrition and its effect on the mental and physical well-being of a patient.
 It examines the relationship between diet and physical activity, nutrition's impact on illnesses and diseases, diet modifications, and weight management.